-Adolescents who take overdoses: Their characteristics, problems and contacts with helping agencies
+Adolescents who take overdoses: their characteristics, problems and contacts with helping agencies.

 Hawton K., O'Grady J., Osborn M., Cole D.

 In a consecutive sample of 50 adolescents aged 13-18 admitted to hospital after taking overdoses, 90 per cent were girls.
 There were other clear differences between this sample and adolescents in general.
 Twenty-four per cent had visited their general practitioners in the previous week, and 50 per cent during the previous month.
-The most common difficulties preceding the overdoses were problems with parents, boy or girlfriends, and with school or work, including unemployment.
-A substantial proportion of the subjects had recent or current physical ill health.
+The most common difficulties preceding the overdoses were problems with parents, boys or girlfriends, and with school or work, including unemployment.
+A substantial proportion of the subjects had recent recurrent physical ill health.
 In the majority of cases the problems appeared to be transient so that one month later two-thirds of the adolescents had shown considerable general improvement.
 However, 14 per cent were referred to hospital for further self-poisoning or self-injury in the following year.
 The recent increase in the incidence of self-poisoning among adolescents suggests that more attention must be paid to this group in terms of both primary and secondary prevention.